doitadrian/commodo-fields-date/README.md

 const company = new Company();
 company.name = "Acme Corporation";

-// The `date` field can accept a Date object... company.createdOn = new Date();
+// The date field can accept a Date object... company.createdOn = new Date();

-// or an ISO 8601 formatted date/time string.
+// ...or an ISO 8601 formatted date/time string.
 company.createdOn =  "2020-04-18T15:50:44.205Z";

-// The following will throw the WithFieldsError error: company.createdOn =  "2020-04-18";
+// The following will throw the WithFieldsError error. company.createdOn =  "2020-04-18";
 ```